Chance-Constrained Set Multicover Problem: Deterministic Reformulations and Solution Approaches

 \subsection{Presolving method}

 Based on the analyses conducted in the previous and following sections, we can propose a presolving method to simplify chance-constrained problem and improve the efficiency of our algorithm.
-At the first step, we use vector dominance relations to reduce the problem's complexity by identifying and eliminating redundant chance-constraints in the problem \eqref{eq: set-k-covering-compact} (see details in Section \ref{sec: reduced_problem}).
+First, we use vector dominance relations to reduce the problem's complexity by identifying and eliminating redundant chance constraints in the problem \eqref{eq: set-k-covering-compact} (see details in Section \ref{sec: reduced_problem}).
 Denote the collection of remaining items by $I$.
 If $k_i = 1$ for some item $i \in I$, then use the ``log-transformation'' technique to reformulate the probabilistic covering set $X_i$ (see details in Section \ref{sec: case 1}).
-And if the item $i$ is covered by each set $j \in [n]$ with equal probability $p_i$ for some $i \in I$, then reformulate the probabilistic covering set $X_i$ using the method mentioned in Theorem \ref{thm: ref} (see details in Section \ref{sec: case 2}).
+If the item $i$ is covered by each set $j \in [n]$ with equal probability $p_i$ for some $i \in I$, then reformulate the probabilistic covering set $X_i$ using the method mentioned in Theorem \ref{thm: ref} (see details in Section \ref{sec: case 2}).
 Finally, we solve the simplified problem using the outer-approximation algorithm (see details in Section \ref{sec: OA}).

-To sum up, we first attempt to reduce the number of chance-constraints by only considering the set of all minimal vectors corresponding to the associated chance-constraints.
+To sum up, we first attempt to reduce the number of chance constraints by only considering the set of all minimal vectors corresponding to the associated chance constraints.
 Further, we employ two distinct reformulation techniques (as stated in Section \ref{sec: special_cases}) to handle two specific cases.
-These reformulation techniques will be more efficient in the implementation process, as they involve significantly less variables and constraints compared to those in Theorem \ref{thm: ref_X}.
+These reformulation techniques will be more computationally efficient, as they involve significantly fewer variables and constraints compared to those in Theorem \ref{thm: ref_X}.
 Additionally, it is worth mentioning that at the final step, in the process of checking feasibility of our solution, we can utilize the discrete Fourier transform (DFT) method to compute the PMF and CDF of Poisson binomial distribution instead of using Lemma \ref{lem: 1} directly.
 The DFT method provides us with an effective way to mitigate the cumulative rounding error.
 For more information about the DFT method, please refer to \cite{hong2013computing}.